 Many of the most admired and successful brands right now are speaking authentically and staying true to their mission – and they are seeing the benefits.
 Dove, which has become a leader in authentic brand marketing, has seen sales jump by nearly 60%, or more than $1.5 billion, since first releasing campaigns showcasing real women with more natural appearances.

 But the financial impact of brand trust cuts both ways.
 Accenture found that 54% of the companies they studied which lost trust stood to lose at least $180 billion from the resulting backlash (we see you Pepsi).
 That’s because, according to Edelman’s Trust Barometer, 64% of consumers are likely to stop buying from a brand that is mis-aligned with their values, and might also actively campaign against it!

 Headlines might have you believe the trend is primarily being driven by Gen Y and Z. There is some truth to that, but younger generations aren’t alone in wanting authentic and accountable brands.
 52% of U.S. consumers over the age of 60 also say they want the companies they patronize to act responsibly in regard to social issues.

-However, Forrester found that an almost identical proportion (55 versus 54-percent) of U.S. consumers from households with yearly incomes less than $75,000 or more than $150,000 say social responsibility is important for companies.
+There is also a mistaken perception that consumers with higher disposable income, who can afford to pay a premium for products and services that align with their values, are the only ones doing the switching.
+However, Forrester found that an almost identical proportion of U.S. consumers from households with yearly incomes less than $75,000 or more than $150,000 say that social responsibility is an important part of their buying decisions.